 The Kingdom of the Netherlands (which comprises the Netherlands, Aruba, Curaçao and Saint Maarten) is a member of the FATF.
 Thus the Netherlands, Aruba, Curaçao and Saint Maarten are together a Member of the FATF.

 The Channel Islands (Jersey and Guernsey) and the Isle of Man are not FATF Members.
-They are Crown Dependencies of the United Kingdom (which is an FATF Member) and members of the Group of International Finance Centre Supervisors (GIFCS), a body that is an observer to the FATF.
-The GIFCS conducts evaluations of its Members’ anti-money laundering and counter-terrorist financing systems.
+They are Crown Dependencies of the United Kingdom (which is an FATF Member).
+In October 2012 the Crown Dependencies of the UK became subject to assessment by MONEYVAL, and subject to its follow-up and other procedures and processes.